ibm-cloud-docs/vpc/vpe-intro.md

 * Access to new endpoints is achieved through the console, CLI, and API.
 * [Select availability]{: tag-green} Local-access VPE gateway for supported IBM Cloud services within a DNS-sharing VPC topology.
 This allows local, private connectivity between a shared-VPC VPE gateway and the cloud service, eliminating the need to route traffic through the hub VPC.
 Currently supported only for IBM Cloud Object Storage.
 * Integrates with DNS Services.
+* Access to new endpoints is achieved through the console, CLI, and API.
 * Integrates with DNS Services.
+* Connect services and resources across different IBM Cloud accounts while keeping traffic on the IBM Cloud private network.

    When creating an endpoint gateway, a DNS zone and records are created.
 The VPE service automatically upgrades your virtual server instances to use the private DNS as the default DNS resolver.
 For more information, see [DNS Services](/docs/dns-svcs?topic=dns-svcs-getting-started).
    {: note}